michael-milette/moodle-filter_filtercodes/README.md

 * {email} : Display the user's email address.
 * {userid} or %7Buserid%7D : Display the user's ID.
 * {username} : Display the user's username.
+* {scrape url="..." tag="..." class="..." id="..." code="..."} : Scrapes the content from another web page.
 * {userpictureurl X} : Display the user's profile picture URL.
 X indicates the size and can be **sm** (small), **md** (medium) or **lg** (large).
 If the user does not have a profile picture or is logged out, the default faceless profile photo URL will be shown instead.
 * {userpictureimg X} : Generates an <img> html tag containing the user's profile picture.
 X indicates the size and can be **sm** (small), **md** (medium) or **lg** (large).
 If the user does not have profile picture or is logged out, the default faceless profile photo will be used instead.
-* {coursename} : Display the name of the current course or the site name if not in a course.
+* {coursename} : Display the full name of the current course or the site name if not in a course.
+* {courseshortname} : Display the short name of the current course or the site short name if not in a course.
 * {coursestartdate} : Course start date.
 Will display "Open event" if there is no start date.
 * {courseenddate} : Course end date.
 Will display "Open event" if there is no end date.
 * {coursecompletiondate} : Course completion date.
 If not completed, will display "Not completed".
 Will also detect if completion is not enabled.